 AI and Machine Learning: Predictive Security for Healthcare

 These intelligent systems lessen pressure on human IT teams and assist in identifying and responding to threats more quickly.
-Because machine learning gets smarter with time, it also learns to differentiate between the modes of different types of attacks over and above expected user behaviors.
+Because machine learning gets smarter with time, it also learns to differentiate between the modes of different types of attacks beyond expected user behaviors.
 This ability to adapt the security posture of an organization is especially beneficial within the healthcare sector, where there are fast-changing threats and downtime can severely impact patient care.

 Compliance and Regulatory Alignment